ags1709/covid-data-pipeline/README.md

 ## Features of the project
 - Extracts data using HTTP requests
-- Cleans data and filters it for a specific country (Denmark)
+- Selects key metrics and filters it for a specific country (Denmark)
 - Saves the processed data to a sqlite3 .db file